ARRIVAL: Ballindoon House

 Meeting without pause.

 Brick and stone, weathered into layers.
+A circular opening, burnt sienna, softened red.

+Walls shifting through raw umber and grey.
 Timber doors, washed in olive and time-worn green, slightly open.

-Iron bars holding their line at the far edge.
+Inside, water moves through space, between worlds.
+Iron bars hold their line at the far edge.

-The lake continuing forward, indifferent to boundary.
+The lake continues forward, indifferent to boundary.

 A pause at the edge.